datamade/how-to/heroku/deploy-a-django-app.md

 Django](http://whitenoise.evans.io/en/stable/django.html) to ensure that your Django apps can serve static files.

+In order to be able to serve static files when `DEBUG` is `False`, you'll also want to make sure that `RUN python manage.py collectstatic` is included as a step in your Dockerfile.
+This will ensure that the static files are baked into the container.
+Since we typically mount application code into the container during local development, you'll also need to make sure that your static files are stored outside of the root project folder so that the mounted files don't overwrite them.
+One easy way to do this is to set `STATIC_ROOT = '/static'` in your `settings.py` file.

 ### Read settings and secret variables from the environment

 Heroku doesn't allow us to decrypt content with GPG, so we can't use Blackbox